mblackgeo/timezone-finder-api/infra/README.md

 cdk bootstrap
 ```

 :exclamation: The environment variables should be setup by copying `.env.example` to `.env` and populating with required values.
+The API Gateway can be setup to use a custom subdomain if you have a domain registered in Route 53 but this is optional.

 CDK can then be used to deploy: